 By Brieonie Jenkins

-With the exception of your Grandparents, you’d be hard pressed to find someone without at least one social media profile.
+With the exception of your grandparents, you’d be hard pressed to find someone without at least one social media profile.
 Your own social media personality will dictate how much sharing takes place on your wedding day.
 Do you embrace it and create a wedding hashtag for your guests to update their social media all night with pictures and posts of your celebration?
 Or do you stay traditional and ask your guests to keep their phones out of sight and enjoy the moment instead?
-Navigate the minefield with these social media etiquette tips below.
+Navigate the minefield with these social media etiquette tips for the bride and groom (and for the guests too) below.

-Facebook, Instagram and Twitter are great ways to get the news out, and it’s super exiting seeing all those likes and well wishes pile up.
+Facebook, Instagram, and Twitter are great ways to get the news out, and it’s super exciting seeing all those likes and well wishes pile up.
 But pause before you post; your family and close friends deserve to hear your news directly from you.

 Weddings are exciting times and it’s easy to get carried away by posting about all the details online.
 Don’t go overboard or you’ll have nothing to surprise your guests with when the big day arrives!
 It can also lead to hurt feelings for those who aren’t invited.